-All pupils, parents, staff, volunteers and directors are expected to sign an agreement regarding the acceptable use of the school's ICT systems and the internet (appendices 1-3).
+All pupils, parents/carers, staff, volunteers and governors are expected to sign an agreement regarding the acceptable use of the school's ICT systems and the internet (appendices 1 to 3).
 Visitors will be expected to read and agree to the school's terms on acceptable use if relevant.